webdiscus/pug-loader/README.md

 ### Passing data in HtmlWebpackPlugin

-The user data can be passed into pug template with two ways:
+The user data can be passed into Pug template with two ways:

 - via HtmlWebpackPlugin options
 - via query parameters of template file